 For some drivers, road rage can be a one-time incident where their emotions got the better of them.
 But many road rage incidents are actually caused by repeat offenders who regularly have issues managing their anger, both on and off the road.

 What Can You Do to Handle Road Rage Incidents?

-Defensive driving is always a safe bet, but especially when facing road rage.
+Defensive driving is siempre a safe bet, but especialmente when facing road rage.

 Even if you feel threatened by road rage, try your best to stay calm.
 And even if you feel the urge to respond in kind to road rage, try your best to avoid escalating the situation.

 - Regulate your own emotional response.
 When a driver acts aggressively or threateningly towards you, your first urge may be to respond out of fear or anger yourself.
 Even with the rush of adrenaline, try to stay calm.
 Remember that a driver experiencing road rage is acting irrationally.
 Your goal is to get from one place to another, not to “win” a fight in traffic.
 Try to set your ego aside and let the angry driver have their way.
 This may feel “unfair,” but it’s by far the safest route.

 - Avoid engaging the angry driver with words or eye contact.
 Eye contact can come off as aggression, so try not to stare at the angry driver or respond to their threats with words of your own.
 If you were in the wrong, a simple, apologetic wave should be enough.
 If a driver is tailgating you, don’t respond by brake-checking, which can be extremely dangerous.
 If an angry driver tries to corner you or approach you, stay in your car, call the authorities, and honk your horn to get the attention of passersby.